 The size of the meeting room and the design of the space can be important factors in determining the specs you’d need in a conference or meeting room TV.
 You’ll want a large enough screen size so that the furthest viewer in the room can still get a clear view, but a screen that’s too large can be difficult for viewers seated closest to the TV.

 Connection type is another factor that can help determine the right office conference TV for your needs.
 Does the office use a wireless LAN to connect output devices and displays, or do you need to set up a wired connection using an HDMI or USB-C cable?
-If wireless connectivity is a priority, you may want to consider a newer conference room TV with smart Wi-Fi and the ability to pair multiple devices.
+If wireless connectivity is a priority, you may consider a newer conference room TV with smart Wi-Fi and the ability to pair multiple devices.
 For more connection options, you’ll want to know how do I mirror my phone to my TV.
 In case you need to present from a mobile device.

 3. What Types of Content Will the TV Mostly Display?